 Instructions

 - Make the ganache first so it has time to cool while you make the other elements.
-Put the chopped chocolate in a medium bowl and put the heavy cream in a small saucepan over medium heat.4.5 oz Dark Chocolate
+Put the chopped chocolate in a medium bowl and put the heavy cream in a small saucepan over medium heat.130 g (4.5 oz) Dark Chocolate

 - Pour the hot cream over the chocolate and let it sit for 1-2 minutes, then stir in circles in the middle of the bowl until it comes together into a glossy ganache and all the chocolate has melted.

-- Stir in the room temperature butter until it has melted in completely.
-Set the ganache aside to cool and thicken to a spreadable consistency.1 tablespoon Unsalted Butter
+- Stir in the room temperature butter until it has melted completely.
+Set the ganache aside to cool and thicken to a spreadable consistency.1 tbsp Unsalted Butter

 - Preheat the oven to 400°F / 200°C (180° fan-assisted).
 Line a half-sheet pan with a silicone baking mat or parchment paper and spray with baking spray.
 Divide the sugar by putting roughly ⅓ of it into a separate bowl.
-Melt the butter in the microwave in a medium bowl and then set aside to cool while you make the batter.1 cup White Sugar, 2 tablespoon Unsalted Butter
+Melt the butter in the microwave in a medium bowl and then set aside to cool while you make the batter.200 g (1 cup) Granulated Sugar, 2 tbsp Unsalted Butter

 - Whip the egg whites on high speed in a stand mixer with the whisk attachment until they start to get frothy.6 Large Egg Whites